QUESTION: Should I Accept the First Compensation Offer I receive?

-Should I take the First Compensation Offer I receive?
+Should I Accept the First Compensation Offer I receive?

 Before your personal injury lawyer submits your request for compensation to the other party they will talk to you about what an appropriate amount of compensation is.
 This figure is based on your circumstances and what other similar recent compensation payments in the UK.
 The Judicial College publishes a document called “Guidelines for the Assessment of General Damages in Personal Injury Cases”, which is now in its thirteenth edition.
 If your offer falls within the level you have agreed, then your solicitor may advise you to accept it.

 Some questions need to be considered before a fair amount of compensation can be decided.
-This includes:
+These include:

 - What is your prognosis for a full recovery and by when?
 Are you likely to suffer ongoing pain for months, years, or forever?

 - What has your injury cost you in lost wages, travel expenses, medical costs, and other out-of-pocket expenses?

 - Who was liable?
 Initial offers made from insurance companies often state split liability, even if you were no way at fault.

 - What are the guidelines from the Judicial College?